 An important factor in determining the required ecological enhancements is the deficit in biodiversity value pre-development compared to post-development.
-For an ecologist to measure the two values, they will use a universal biodiversity metric to record all ecological features on the site pre-development and predict the biodiversity value of the site post-development based on the developer’s plans.
+For an ecologist to measure the two values, they will use a universal biodiversity metric to record all ecological features on the site pre-development and predict the biodiversity value of the site post-development based on the developer’s plans, as well as any biodiversity loss caused by the planning project.
 Any gap between the two measurements can then be eliminated through the use of effective recommendations provided by the ecologist, resulting in the necessary 10% increase to biodiversity.

 Performing a Biodiversity Net Gain Assessment